jasonhallford/EtcdConfigSource/README.md

  etcd.endpoint.password | String | The etcd user's password.
 Must be omitted if authentication is not required. etcd.endpoint.port | Integer | The etcd server's TCP port.
 Defaults to <span style="font-family: monospace">2379</span> if omitted. etcd.endpoint.user | String | The name used to authenticate with the etcd server.
-Must be omitted if authentication in not required.
+Must be omitted if authentication in not required. javax.net.ssl.trustStore | String | The absolute path to a java keystore containing the etcd server's TLS certificate.
+This property and <span style="font-family: monospace">javax.net.ssl.trustStorePassword</span> are required for TLS-enabled endpoints. javax.net.ssl.trustStorePassword | String | The trust store's password.
+This property and <span style="font-family: monospace">javax.net.ssl.trustStore</span> are required for TLS-enabled endpoints.

  Parameters may be specified on the command line *and* in a properties file.
 In that case, command line parameters take precedence, overriding any conflicting values in the file.